nolageek/Discogs-Collection-Page/README.md

 * Auto crop images better to square format
 * ~~Add check to avoid re-downloading folder data that hasn't changed.
 * ~~Add option to make it fully dynamic (no downloading of data, just images.)
-* Add option to no longer dynamically pull API data and use local data.
+* ~~Add option to no longer dynamically pull API data and use local data.

 ## To Fix:
 * Figure out logic to display Notes in expanded view / release view.

+# A lot of the below items are outdated but still valid.
 # Requirements:
 * PHP 7.4 (Recommended)
 * Python 2.x (See notes below)